 That’s right—they cannot even talk to their own customers about vaping products’ potential life-saving benefits as an alternative to traditional tobacco cigarettes unless they first prove to the FDA their statements are true and that the benefits of the message outweigh the harm to the population as a whole.

-This means Skip Murray is afraid to tell customers how, after smoking two packs of cigarettes a day, her health turned around after she switched to vaping—unless she first proves to the FDA that her claims about vaping are true.
+This means Skip Murray is afraid to tell customers how, after smoking two packs of cigarettes a day, her health turned around when she switched to vaping—unless she first proves to the FDA that her claims about vaping are true.

 This is unconstitutional.
 Restricting truthful, non-misleading speech, and shifting the burden of proving the net value of speech from the government to speakers clearly violates the First Amendment.